 • "Can there be a countdown?
 I wasn't ready to sing" led to a countdown to prepare the user to engage

 • "More icons, please" led to additional icons to lower cognitive load

 A main realization from this project was how difficult it can be to recruit niche populations, such as brain injury patients.
-However, I also learned that the challenge of recruiting is worth it: interviews with those niche populations was especially powerful and added much credibility to justification of my design decisions.
+However, I also learned that the challenge of recruiting is worth it: interviews with those niche populations added more credibility when justifying design decisions.

 I also learned about the importance of generating empathy as a researcher: during the project’s final presentation, I encouraged everyone in the audience to sing a note together.
-This effectively worked as firsthand proof of the ideas I was presenting (e.g. that people have a reluctance to sing in public, yet once they do it, they feel better).
-Facilitating this experience of seeing through someone else’s perspective – particularly someone from an underrepresented population – was particularly rewarding, and something I hope to continue throughout my career.
+This effectively worked as firsthand proof of the ideas I was presenting – people have a reluctance to sing in public, yet once they do it, they feel better.
+Facilitating the experience of seeing via someone else’s perspective – particularly someone from an underrepresented population – was especially rewarding, and something I hope to continue throughout my career.